MicrosoftDocs/defender-docs/defender-xdr/microsoft-secure-score.md

 ### Microsoft Entra global roles permissions

 Microsoft Entra global roles (for example, Global Administrator) can still be used to access Secure Score.
-Users who have the supported Microsoft Entra global roles, but aren't assigned to a custom role in Microsoft Defender XDR Unified RBAC, will continue to have access to view (and manage where permitted) Secure Score data as outlined:
+Users who have the supported Microsoft Entra global roles, but aren't assigned to a custom role in Microsoft Defender XDR Unified RBAC continue to have access to view (and manage where permitted) Secure Score data as outlined:

 The following roles have read and write access and can make changes, directly interact with Secure Score, and can assign read-only access to other users: